Incisive canal cyst

 They most commonly occur in 4th to 6th decades, have a male predominance and affect ~1% of the population.

 Cyst formation is due to spontaneous cystic degeneration of residual ductal epithelium.
 The vast majority of cases contain non-keratinized stratified squamous epithelium alone or in combination with other epithelia histologically.
-Approximately 30% cases contain respiratory epithelium 3.
+Approximately 30% of cases contain respiratory epithelium 3.

-Usually shows homogeneous high signal intensity on both on T1 and T2, although most cysts of maxillofacial regions demonstrate low to intermediate signal intensity on T1 weighted images 1.
+Usually shows homogeneous high signal intensity on both T1 and T2, although most cysts of maxillofacial regions demonstrate low to intermediate signal intensity on T1 weighted images 1.